alcelaser/ML-Project-321991/README.md

 •	**K-Means** (partition-based, centroid-driven)
 •	**Agglomerative Hierarchical Clustering** (tree-based, bottom-up) Both were run with 233 clusters (number of categories) to analyze how well visual features naturally group.
+We also test breifly a classification algorithm, Random Forest.
 We used as Evaluation metrics:
 •	**Silhouette Score** to see cluster compactness and separation
 •	**NMI** (Normalized Mutual Information) for cluster-label information overlap
 •	**ARI** (Adjusted Rand Index) to explain cluster-label structural similarity
+• **Confusion Matricies** to see where models fail

 We first built the CNN whose imput would be the **raw 128×128 RGB images** and which was formed by **4 blocks**:
 -the first three to extract the feature thanks to the **convolutional layers**, and which applied each a rising amount of filters, in order to extract higher level features.